supervisely/supervisely/supervisely/project/readme_template.md

 ### Working with Tags or Classes

 In Supervisely tags provide an option to associate some additional information with the labeled image or the labels on it.
-Each individual tag can be attached to a single image or asingle annotation only once, but there's not limit on how many times the same tag can be attached to different parts of the scene.
+Each tag can be attached to a single image or a single annotation only once, but there's no limit on how many times the same tag can be attached to different parts of the scene.
 There are different lists of tags for images and figures in the annotation file.
 Classes are used to define the types of objects that can be labeled in the project.
 Each class has a name, a color, and a set of properties.

 Creating a new tag and adding it to the project meta: